RBI Grade B Exam Analysis

 |Data Interpretation (Bar graph)||5||Moderate|

 |Comparison of two quantities (Quantity I and Quantity II) – Topics were: TSD, Quadratic Equation, geometry, etc.||5||Easy to Moderate|

 |Mensuration (Cone and cylinder based)||1||Moderate|

 |Time, Speed and Distance – Boat and Streams||1||Easy to Moderate|

 |Ratio and Proportion||1||Easy to Moderate|

 This section comprised of 06 Questions from Puzzles, which were of Moderate level in nature.
-Rest of the questions could have been attempted easily to maximize the score.
+The rest of the questions could have been attempted easily to maximize the score.
 No questions were there based on Input-Output.
-However, the overall section was quite time consuming.
+However, the overall section was quite time-consuming.

 |Topic||Number of Questions||Level of Difficulty|

 |Analytical Reasoning (Linear Seating facing north in a single row – two variables)||5||Easy|